Martin322s/dev-ops-softuni-2023/Containers and Cloud - September 2023/08. Exercise Infrastructure as Code/Exercises/01. azure-resource-group/ReadMe.md

 -   We define the Azure provider block, and within it, we specify the features required.
 -   We create an Azure Resource Group using the `azurerm_resource_group` resource.
 Make sure to replace `"your-resource-group-name"` with your preferred name and set the appropriate `location`.

+-   ## Step 4: Initialize, Format, Validate, and Apply your Terraform configuration

+Now, let's initialize your Terraform configuration, format it, validate it, and apply it to create the Azure Resource Group.

+1. Initialize the configuration:

+`terraform init`

+2. Format the configuration to ensure consistent style:

+`terraform fmt`

+3. Validate the configuration to check for any errors:

+`terraform validate`

+4. Apply the configuration to create the Azure Resource Group:

+`terraform apply`

+You will be prompted to confirm the creation.
+Type "yes" and press Enter to proceed.